-The C187 supports many GPS (Global Positioning System) devices allowing the C187 to record speed, generate lap times and measure position information.
+The C127 Display Logger supports many GPS (Global Positioning System) devices allowing it to record speed and position information as well as providing lap timing.

 This information can be used in the i2 data analysis software to create track maps, and plot and compare driven lines.